coder123disha/coder123disha/README.md

 ## 👩‍💻 What I Do

-- 🔧 Learning Data Structures and Algorithms in C++ & Python
+- 🔧 Learning Data Structures and Algorithms
 - 🎨 Designing intuitive interfaces and case studies with Figma and Framer
 - 🧠 Exploring AI/ML fundamentals and practical applications
 - 🌐 Web Development with HTML, CSS, JavaScript